carbonblack/carbon-black-cloud-sdk-python/docs/guides-and-resources.rst

 * :doc:`differential-analysis` - Provides the ability to compare and understand the changes between two Live Query runs
 * :doc:`live-query` - Live Query allows operators to ask questions of endpoints
 * :doc:`live-response` - Live Response allows security operators to collect information and take action on remote endpoints in real time.
+* :doc:`policy` - Use policies to define and prioritize rules for how applications can behave on groups of assets
 * :doc:`recommendations` - Work with Endpoint Standard recommendations for reputation override.
 * :doc:`reputation-override` - Manage reputation overrides for known applications, IT tools or certs.
 * :doc:`unified-binary-store` - The unified binary store (UBS) is responsible for storing all binaries and corresponding metadata for those binaries.